Well, here we are, a week after Thanksgiving.

 Combine the peanut butter, powdered sugar, and vanilla.
 Mix by hand or in a stand mixer fitted with the paddle attachment.
 Mix until everything is smooth and uniform, and a thick mixture forms.

-For a different flavor, use an equal amount of almond butter, cashew butter, or sunflower butter.
+For a different flavor, use an equal amount of almond butter, cashew butter, or sunflower seed butter.

 Step 5 – Fill

-Spoon about 1 teaspoon of the peanut butter mixture into each muffin liner, filling the liner about 3/4 of the way.
+Spoon about 1 teaspoon of the peanut butter mixture into each muffin liner, filling the liner about 3/4 of the way to the top.
 Flatten the mixture as best as you can, using the back of a spoon.
 I find that using a small offset spatula works perfectly for this step.

 Want another layer of salty goodness?
 Sprinkle just a little bit of sea salt on top of this mixture before applying the final layer of chocolate in the next step.